Cross-Loss Influence Functions to Explain Deep Network Representations: APPROACH

-\section{Approach}
+\section{APPROACH}

-The aim of our work is to provide explainability around the properties of representations learned with a pre-training objective (e.g. Word2Vec embeddings and cluster centroids) by finding training examples which are most responsible for those properties.
-For the remainder of this section, we refer to the embedding model as $E$, parameterized by $\theta$.
-For every test example, $z_{te}$, we want to find the effect of increasing the weight of a training sample $z_{tr}$. \citet{koh2017understanding} show that the effect of upweighting $z_{tr}$ is given by Equation \ref{eqn:influence-function}.
+The aim of our work is to help explain the properties of representations learned via any objectives (e.g., unsupervised or semi-supervised learning) by finding training examples which are most responsible for those properties.
+Here, we consider an embedding model parameterized by $\theta$.
+For every test example, $z_{te}$, we want to find the effect of increasing the weight of a training sample $z_{tr}$ on the model's performance on $z_{te}$. \citet{koh2017understanding} show that the effect of upweighting $z_{tr}$ is given by Equation \ref{eqn:influence-function}.

-Here, $H_{\hat{\theta}}$ is the Hessian of the loss function with respect to model parameters, $\theta$. \citet{koh2017understanding} leverage recent work \citep{agarwal2016second} to efficiently estimate the Hessian inverse.
+$H_{\hat{\theta}}$ is the Hessian of the loss function with respect to model parameters $\theta$. \citet{koh2017understanding} leverage recent work \citep{agarwal2016second} to efficiently estimate the inverse Hessian-vector product (HVP).